 The hiking path is pretty straight forward.
 There is only one path until you see a split with directional signs.
 The first sign you see is the choice of keeping left to the waterfalls or go to Tai Mo Shan (no waterfalls) on the right.
 It’s a no brainer choice!

-The first waterfall is the Bottom Fall which is a small fall.
-Take a quick stop and continue to the Middle Fall which is more dramatic.
 This trail was called Hong Kong’s best-kept-secret trail but that’s probably just the weekday scene.
 While the hiking route is not packed with people, all tourists gathered to take photos at all waterfalls for half an hour!
 It is not easy just to take a quick photo and go.

 All waterfalls are on the left-hand-side when you hike up.
 After you finished checking Shan Fat Fall, you still have to go up a bit more (another 100M or so) before you can walk through a bamboo forest area and head down.